React Media: React series on FBE Channel and React Channel

+On their main channel, the brothers upload a multitude of series, creating some of the most popular scripted, narrative, and unscripted series including their reaction series.
+They released behind-the-scenes content, as well as clips from their news podcast All We Know on the secondary channel.
 FBE launched a series titled Kids React on October 16, 2010, the first video being Kids React to Viral Videos #1 (Double Rainbow, Obama Fail, Twin Rabbits and Snickers Halloween).
 The Kids React series features The Fine Brothers, off-camera, showing kids several viral videos or popular YouTubers and having the kids react to them.

 The series led to spin-offs uploaded on the company's channel, featuring kids, teens, elders, staff, adults (including sub-branches of college kids, parents, etc.) and YouTubers.
 Because of the increasing success of the React franchise, FBE, in collaboration with Nick Cannon, later developed a television series for Nickelodeon, titled React to That.
 Later, FBE launched a separate "React" YouTube channel, with additional reaction-related videos, including remixes of past reaction footage and cast members reacting to video games, among other content.
+Aside from the series that the brothers directed, produced, and uploaded, the duo has uploaded popular interactive YouTube videos.
+The company's channels are under the YouTube partner program, allowing them to earn money from ad revenues on their videos.
+Ford and Comedy Central have sponsored them.

 MyMusic

 FBE is the creator of MyMusic, a sitcom show funded by YouTube's $100 million original channel initiative.
 MyMusic features a main ensemble cast of Adam Busch, Chris Clowers, Jack Douglass, Tania Gunadi, Grace Helbig, Lainey Lipson (who later appears in Adults React), Jarrett Sleeper and Mychal Thompson and has featured many guest stars, with members of both Kids React and Teens React also appearing.
 The series has an interactive transmedia aspect, which FBE has spoken on, saying, "To us, new media should be 'new' – and just not just a passive experience.
 The ability to create new storytelling elements and new ways to entertain audiences is what is so motivating about being a creator at this time."
 The show revolves around MyMusic, a company led by CEO Indie (portrayed by Adam Busch) who is portrayed as a stereotypical modern-day hipster.
 Another character on the show, Metal (portrayed by Jarrett Sleeper), is based on the brothers' teenage years.
 Fine said, "The Metal character comes directly from us when we were teenagers.
 We were metalheads, full-on."
 MyMusic has a separate channel on YouTube from the main FBE channel (MyMusicShow), which had over 381,000 subscribers and 28.9 million video views as of July 7, 2013.
 MyMusic was nominated for nine Streamy Awards in the 3rd installment of the event, with three of the nominations going to the Fine Brothers.
 The second season premiered on August 20, 2013.